Going into 2021, Litecoin escalated a bullish trend that had been gathering pace for the better part of 2020.

-In mid-February 2021, Litecoin price peaked at $250, and as the digital currency pushes on with its mildly volatile bullish trend, the question on everyone's mind right now is - how far it can go?
+In mid-May 2021, Litecoin price peaked at $412.96, and as the digital currency pushes on with its mildly volatile bullish trend, the question on everyone's mind right now is - how far it can go?

-The ongoing Litecoin bull run is relatively weak as it failed to gather enough thrust to push it past its December 2017 highs.
-Its proponents, nevertheless, remain confident that Litecoin can ride this bullish momentum to peak above $6500 by year-end.
-Critics, on the other hand, believe that it is only a matter of time before the price of the coin – which currently ranks #9 on the list of top 100 cryptocurrencies based on market capitalization – falls below $100.
+Litecoin's proponents remain confident that LTC can ride another bullish momentum to peak above $300 by year-end.
+Critics, on the other hand, believe that it is only a matter of time before the price of the coin – which currently ranks #26 on the list of top 100 cryptocurrencies based on market capitalization – falls below $100.

 But before exploring Litecoin's price and future price outlook any further, we first have to understand the digital coin's inner workings in detail.